 The General Merchants and Shipping segments in St Kitts continue to perform creditably.
 The duty-free concessions offered to first time homeowners and the Citizen By Investment (CBI) programme continue to positively impact the sales of the Trading Departments in St Kitts.
+The attached schedule shows some of the current building projects in St Kitts.

 Sunrise Hills Villa Development, Frigate Bay - 1 villa was sold in April 2015.
+Since the inception of the project 37 villas have been sold.
+There are 8 lots remaining.